 The T Level certificate will include:

-We have a dress code of a uniform shirt (with the Derby College Group Professional Construction Logo), smart trousers/skirt, and sensible work shoes (not trainers).
+We have a dress code of a uniform shirt (with the Derby College Group Professional Construction logo) smart trousers/skirt, and sensible work shoes (not trainers).

+You will also need to purchase various items of equipment, including safety boots for site visits and technical drawing equipment.
 The purchase of appropriate books and e-books is encouraged and guidance on which books to purchase will be given by subject specialists.
 There may also be a request for contributions to trips and visits as part of our Employment and Skills Academy activities.

 This course allows for progression to the appropriate Level 4, 5 or 6 Construction qualification.